Tina Brown (runner)

 Tina Brown (born 22 August 1976) is a British female former distance runner who competed mostly in the 3000 metres steeplechase and the 1500 metres.

-She twice represented England in the steeplechase at the Commonwealth Games (2006 and 2010).
+Biography

+A member of Coventry Godiva Harriers, Brown became the British 3,000 metres steeplechase champion after winning the British AAA Championships title at the 2004 AAA Championships.
+It was the first ever national women's race over the 3000 m distance.
+The following year Brown retained the title ahead of her rival Jo Ankier at the 2005 AAA Championships.
 She was nationally prominent during the period when the women's steeplechase event gained championship level status, and she set a British record of 9:48.57 minutes in 2005 (beaten a year later by Lizzie Hall).

-A member of Coventry Godiva Harriers, she was twice a national champion in the steeplechase, winning the first ever national women's race over the 3000 m distance in 2004 and retaining that title the following year ahead of her rival Jo Ankier.
+She twice represented England in the steeplechase at the Commonwealth Games.
+She represented the England team at the 2006 Commonwealth Games in Melbourne, but was hampered by an achilles injury and four years later went to the 2010 Commonwealth Games in Delhi.

 She also ranked highly at national level in the 3000 metres flat, with her best finish being runner-up to Lisa Dobriskey at the 2006 AAA Indoor Championships.